 Pass the Primary Care Enhancement Act

 Thriving entrepreneurship requires entrepreneurs not only willing but also able to launch new businesses, as well as the talented employees they need to turn new ideas into reality.
 Roundtables that CAE regularly conducts with entrepreneurs across the country have revealed that access to affordable, portable (not connected to a particular corporate job), high-quality healthcare is a top “mobility” priority among entrepreneurs – especially women entrepreneurs – enabling them to strike out on their own, and to attract and retain the employees they need.

-The Primary Care Enhancement Act would provide more affordable and flexible high-quality healthcare to 23 million Americans – including entrepreneurs.
-The legislation was introduced in the House (H.R.
-3708) on July 11, 2019 by Reps.
-Earl Blumenauer (D-OR), Devin Nunes (D-CA), Bradley Schneider (D-IL), and Jason Smith (R-MO), and in the Senate (S. 2999) on December 9, 2019 by Senators Bill Cassidy (R-LA), Doug Jones (D-AL), Jerry Moran (R-KS), Jeanne Shaheen (D-NH), and Cory Gardner (R-CO).
-It would correct an outdated aspect of the U.S. tax code that currently classifies Direct Primary Care (DPC) as insurance rather than medical care, which has prevented millions of Americans with tax-exempt Health Savings Account (HSA)-qualified High Deductible Health Plans (HDHP) from getting high-quality primary care from a doctor of their choice.
+The Primary Care Enhancement Act would provide more affordable, flexible, high-quality healthcare to 23 million Americans – including entrepreneurs.
+The legislation – introduced in the House on July 11, 2019 by Reps.
+Earl Blumenauer (D-OR), Devin Nunes (D-CA), Bradley Schneider (D-IL), and Jason Smith (R-MO), and in the Senate on December 9, 2019 by Senators Bill Cassidy (R-LA), Doug Jones (D-AL), Jerry Moran (R-KS), and Jeanne Shaheen (D-NH) – would correct an outdated aspect of the U.S. tax code that currently classifies Direct Primary Care (DPC) as insurance rather than medical care, which has prevented millions of Americans with tax-exempt Health Savings Account (HSA)-qualified High Deductible Health Plans (HDHP) from getting high-quality primary care from a doctor of their choice.

 DPC is one of the most important value-based reforms to U.S. healthcare in recent years.
 First defined in section 1301(a)(3) the Affordable Care Act, DPC practices offer affordable primary care for a low flat monthly fee without co-pays or deductibles.
 DPC is typically offered by an employer who also provides insurance coverage for healthcare outside of primary care, and is most often delivered virtually (by phone or on-line) to encourage less frequent office visits, but more frequent communication with the doctor of one’s choice.